durdiales/hadoop-2.7.1/README.md

 In iot-reactive-example repository, the Measure Analytics module needs Hadoop installed for run the examples.

-You can download this Hadoop version with which the examples run right
+You can download this Hadoop version in which the examples run right